dfelinto/blender-manual/manual/data_system/files/import/collada.rst

 The new option allows to directly export render results.

-.. admonition:: Texture export needs materials
+.. note:: Texture export needs materials
-   :class: note

    For using surface textures, you will still have to create a material for each texture face.
    Then all you need to do is assign your images to the correct faces of your mesh.